inesbenltaifa/jalapeno-helm/jalapeno-helm/List_of_changes.md

 ![graph](screenshots/image-5.png)

-You also can do some alerting if needed.
+You can also do some alerting if needed.

 ## Grafana

-Grafana templates were created to link it to prometheus based on the existing helm chart, to add the link to prometheus I used this documentation: https://devopscube.com/setup-grafana-kubernetes/, the changes were made on /jalapeno-helm/templates/grafana/grafana-cm and /jalapeno-helm/templates/grafana/grafana-deploy.
+Grafana templates were created to link it to prometheus based on the existing helm chart, to add the link to prometheus I used this documentation: https://devopscube.com/setup-grafana-kubernetes/, the changes were made on /jalapeno-helm/templates/grafana/grafana-cm and /jalapeno-helm/templates/grafana/grafana-deploy files.
 The image was updated to a new version, so the Web UI is a new version also but still look like the old one.

 You can access the web UI :